 Beyond the food, Manaw’s atmosphere invites guests to settle in and enjoy.
 Whether gathered around a lively dinner table or sipping cocktails as the sun sets over the rice fields, the space strikes the perfect balance between laid-back and elegant.
 Thoughtful lighting, rich textures, and warm tones make it as inviting as the dishes themselves.

 The cocktail list is just as bold, mixing tropical and unexpected elements.
 The Smoked Sup-Pa-Rod blends grilled pineapple with Nusa Cana spiced rum, adding a rich, smoky depth.
 For a decadent finish, the Salted Cacao is a silky mix of vodka, cacao liqueurs, and a touch of sea salt, balancing sweet and savoury in every sip.
 A place to savour, linger, and indulge—Manaw delivers Thai cuisine with flair.
+This is one of the very welcome new restaurants in Bali.

-Open Monday to Sunday: 11am to Midnight.
+Open Monday to Sunday from 11 AM to midnight.

 +62 812 2886 7159 | @manaw.thai